LambdAurora/AurorasDecorations/README.md

 - Big Flower Pot Block
   - Can hold a plant, can dynamically support some modded plants (or new plants in Minecraft if the mod hasn't been updated).
   - Can hold tall plants.
+- Lanterns
+  - Can now be put on leaves.
   - Wall Lantern
     - Lanterns can now be placed on walls!
     - Can be waterlogged.
     - Swings when hit.
     - Supports modded lanterns.

 ## Pictures